alex-dml/Atmospheric-veil-removal/README.md

 # Testing

+- Run main.py
-Run main.py ; don't forget to change the indir and outdir paths to your own directories
+- Don't forget to change the indir and outdir paths to your own directories

 # Results